tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 * The main purpose of a consensus algorithm in blockchain is to get the entire network to agree on which block gets added to the chain next.

-* A good consensus algorithm makes it so expensive to cheat, aka "rollback" the chain, that you'd make more just playing the game by the rules and just adding to it (aka mining) instead.
+* A good consensus algorithm makes it so expensive to cheat, aka "rollback" the chain, that you'd gain more benefit from just playing the game by the rules and adding to the chain (aka mining) instead.

-Explain to students that there are many consensus algorithms in development, but blockchain technology has reignited innovation in the distributed computing field; we'll discuss the more popular algorithms relevant to blockchain.
+Explain to students that blockchain technology has reignited innovation in the distributed computing field, meaning there are many consensus algorithms in development.
+In today's class we'll discuss the three most popular algorithms relevant to blockchain.

 #### Proof of Authority

-The first, most straightforward, and least secure algorithm we'll start with is called "Proof of Authority."
+We'll start with the most straightforward, and least secure algorithm - Proof of Authority (PoA).

 * Proof of Authority allows only specific addresses to mine/produce blocks in the network.